I had planned to get an earlier start on Halloween costumes this year, but once again it was a mad scramble to complete them.

 At first he wasn’t too sure about this short-cut, but after we got him dressed in his costume he was very happy.

 Soon I will have more details about the cape costume I made for my oldest.
-He was very happy with it, though ended up not wearing it the whole evening as it was a bit heavy for him.
-That is 2 yards of the black fabric you see on him in the photo above.
+Fortunately J was very happy with it, though ended up not wearing it the whole evening as it was a bit heavy.
+That is 2 yards of the black fabric you see in the photo above.